 The Master of Arts in Education program consists of four full units of study plus a thesis.
 A student may focus upon curricular theory and practice, in which case courses should be selected from among philosophy and theory of curriculum, critical analysis, design, implementation, and so forth.
 Alternatively, a student may elect to study the pedagogy of a particular discipline or subject field, in which case the courses chosen should deal with such matters as the structure of knowledge within the particular discipline or field of interest, research on teaching, and so forth.

-GCRD 6301 Foundations of Curriculum Studies I half unit GCRD 6302 Foundations of Curriculum Studies II half unit GEDU 6170 Seminar: Focus on Research Literacy half unit one man and or creat nom.
-GEDU 6100 Experimental Research Methods half unit GEDU 6107 Qualitative Research Methods half unit GEDU 6150 Independent Study in Research Methods half unit
+GCKD 6301 Foundations of Curriculum Studies I naii unit GCRD 6302 Foundations of Curriculum Studies II half unit GEDU 6170 Seminar: Focus on Research Literacy half unit